 After all the documents have been sent, the NVC will schedule an interview for the applicant at the U.S embassy in the country which they are applying from.

 An immigration official will conduct the interview, asking you questions related to your application.
 The interviewer will decide whether to grant you with the permission to enter the United States based on the information you provide.

-If they are satisfied, you will be given a sealed package which you must bring with you when you travel to the United States.
+If they are satisfied and you are approved, you will be given a sealed package which you must bring with you when you travel to the United States.
 When you arrive in the U.S., you need to give this package to the border official.